kiitaristi/ProceduralPropPlacer/README.md

 #### Object Density

-- **Maximum Objects:** The maximum amount of objects output by the ProceduralAssetNode.
+- **Maximum Objects:** The maximum amount of objects output by the ProceduralPropNode.

 #### Noise

 - **Fast Noise Lite:** Takes the Fast Noise Lite library as input, at which point the user can access the library's associated noise parameters.
-  - *The noise offset is automatically determined by the ProceduralAssetNode's position, so don't worry if you can't adjust the offset!
+  - *The noise offset is automatically determined by the ProceduralPropNode's position, so don't worry if you can't adjust the offset!
 This may change in future versions if users prefer having control over the offset regardless of position.*
 - **Noise Scalar:** Scales the effects of the given noise parameters.

 #### Jitter